pixelpassion/drf-saas-starter/docs/api.rst

 The API provides functionality for the django-rest-framework integration:

 * Sign in and Sign up for tenants and users.
-* Password reset / forget endpoints
+* Password reset / forget endpoints.
-* Users listing / details with comments & activation-stream Endpoints
+* Users listing / details with comments & activation-stream Endpoints.
 * A notification endpoint.

 Authentication